-Core tip: This updated review focuses on current evidence on the use of per oral pancreatoscopy (POP) in the management of complex pancreatic ductal diseases.
+Core tip: This updated review focuses on the current evidence regarding the use of per oral pancreatoscopy (POP) in the management of complex pancreatic ductal diseases.
 Traditionally, treatment of pancreatic stone disease has been performed by endoscopic retrograde cholangiopancreatography; POP may fill a void, offering durable relief while avoiding surgery in certain scenarios.
-POP also plays a complementary role to endoscopic ultrasonography in the evaluation of pancreatic ductal abnormalities suspicious for neoplasia.
+POP also plays a complementary role to endoscopic ultrasonography in the evaluation of pancreatic ductal abnormalities with suspicion of neoplasia.
 With rapid advancements in imaging technology, POP may play a wider therapeutic role in the treatment of pancreatic ductal neoplasia.

-Kaura T, Willingham FF, Chawla S. Role of pancreatoscopy in management of pancreatic disease - A systematic review.
+Kaura T, Willingham FF, Chawla S. Role of pancreatoscopy in management of pancreatic disease: A systematic review.
 World J Gastrointest Endosc 2019; In press

 INTRODUCTION

-Evaluating the pancreatic duct is challenging due to its anatomy, which occasionally limits visualization by cross-sectional imaging, relative inaccessibility to available endoscopic devices, and certain unique obstructive disease entities, which may limit diagnostic and therapeutic endeavors under fluoroscopic guidance.
-Evaluation of these entities has relied heavily on various radiologic modalities including computed tomography (CT) scan, magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography (ERCP) and endoscopic ultrasonography (EUS)[1].
-ERCP guided brushings of pancreatobiliary strictures for cytological examination has a diagnostic yield ranging from 30% to 57%[2-4].
-Even with addition of endobiliary biopsy forceps and endoscopic needle aspiration, the diagnostic yield and negative predictive value remains low[5].
-Stone extraction from the pancreatic duct may be limited by stone impaction at side branch take-offs, or a narrow proximal pancreatic duct, which may limit balloon extraction.
+Evaluating the pancreatic duct (PD) is challenging due to its anatomy, which occasionally limits visualization by cross-sectional imaging, relative inaccessibility to available endoscopic devices, and certain unique obstructive disease entities.
+These may limit diagnostic and therapeutic endeavors under fluoroscopic guidance.
+Evaluation of these entities has relied heavily on various radiologic modalities including computed tomography (CT) scans, magnetic resonance imagings (MRIs), endoscopic retrograde cholangiopancreatography (ERCP) and endoscopic ultrasonography (EUS)[1].
+ERCP-guided brushings of pancreatobiliary strictures for cytological examination has a diagnostic yield ranging from 30-57%[2-4].
+Even with the addition of endobiliary biopsy forceps and endoscopic needle aspiration, the diagnostic yield and negative predictive value remains low[5].
+Stone extraction from the PD may be limited by stone impaction at side branch take-offs, or a narrow proximal PD, which may limit balloon extraction.
 Furthermore, non-endoscopic interventions of the pancreas are associated with significant morbidity and mortality.

 For these reasons, direct visualization of the pancreatic ductal system is helpful in evaluating and managing certain pancreatic diseases.
-Attempts at direct visualization of the pancreatic duct (PD) with per-oral pancreatoscopy (POP) were initially described in 1970s using a mother-baby system[6], however, there were drawbacks including the need for two endoscopists, scope fragility and poor image resolution.
-This limited its adoption for mainstream use.
+Attempts at direct visualization of the PD with per-oral pancreatoscopy (POP) were initially described in the 1970s using a mother-baby system[6].
+However, there were drawbacks, including the need for two endoscopists, scope fragility and poor image resolution, which limited its adoption for mainstream use.

-Recent development of catheter-based systems, primarily developed for bile duct use (single operator cholangioscopy) has addressed some of these limitations promoting widespread application of this modality for both biliary and pancreatic duct use.
-Features such as four-way tip deflection, dedicated irrigation and accessory channels and digital image acquisition with significant improvement in image quality, field of view and ability to add image-enhancing technology have made these systems more user-friendly and have resulted in diagnostic and therapeutic advances in the management of complex pancreatic diseases.
+The recent development of catheter-based systems, primarily developed for bile duct use (single operator cholangioscopy), has addressed some of these limitations, thus promoting widespread application of this modality for both biliary and pancreatic ductal use.
+Features, such as four-way tip deflection, dedicated irrigation, accessory channels, and digital image acquisition with significant improvement in image quality, field-of-view and ability to add image-enhancing technology, have made these systems more user-friendly.
+They have also resulted in diagnostic and therapeutic advances in the management of complex pancreatic diseases.

-We present an updated review of current literature on POP for the management of pancreatic diseases.
+We present an updated review of the current literature on POP for the management of pancreatic diseases.

 MATERIALS AND METHODS

-To determine the safety and efficacy of POP in management of pancreatic diseases, a systematic search was conducted in MEDLINE, EMBASE and Ovid.
+To determine the safety and efficacy of POP in the management of pancreatic diseases, a systematic search was conducted in MEDLINE, EMBASE and Ovid.
 We used the key words “pancreatoscopy”, “cholangiopancreatoscopy”, “IPMN”, “chronic pancreatitis” and “pancreatic stone disease” to identify relevant articles.
 Articles in languages other than English and case reports were excluded.
 All published case series were eligible.
-Data specific to POP was extracted from studies, which combined cholangiopancreatoscopy.
-Subject population was heterogenous among the studies reviewed.
-Ten studies were included in analysis of POP therapy for pancreatic stone disease (Table 1).
-Fifteen case series satisfied the criteria for inclusion for role of POP in management of pancreatic ductal neoplasia (Table 2).
-The examined data was sub categorized according to adjunctive modality such as direct tissue sampling, cytology, role of intra operative POP, intra ductal ultrasound (IDUS) and POP combined with image enhancing technology.
+Data specific to POP was extracted from studies that combined cholangiopancreatoscopy.
+The subject population was heterogeneous among the studies reviewed.
+Ten studies were included in the analysis of POP therapy for pancreatic stone disease (Table 1).
+Fifteen case series satisfied the inclusion criteria for the role of POP in the management of pancreatic ductal neoplasia (Table 2).
+The examined data were sub categorized according to the adjunctive modality, such as direct tissue sampling, cytology, role of intra operative POP, intra ductal ultrasound (IDUS) and POP combined with image-enhancing technology.

 RESULTS

-Endoscopic pancreatic duct stone therapy
+Endoscopic pancreatic ductal stone therapy